 As I dragged my flabby carcass up the 219 steps of the St Augustine lighthouse the metal stairs began to hum.
 Sound filled the spiral stairwell, voices.
 I could make out tones, intonations, rhythms but not the words.
-Louder, more chaotic they grew and I squished myself against the wall as four women appeared from above, loping past me like a quartet a gazelles in spandex shorts and tank tops.
+Louder, more chaotic they grew and I squished myself against the wall as four women appeared from above, loping past me like a quartet of gazelles in spandex shorts and tank tops.
 They rounded the curve below me and vanished, their voices swindling.

 My first, uncharitable thought: “At least it’s quiet now.”
 Alas, that was not to be.